 A license to build - Apache 2.0

-Parity is committed to supporting all developers and organisations with the tools and freedom they need to innovate and utilise this ground-breaking technology.
+Parity is committed to supporting all developers and organizations with the tools and freedom they need to innovate and utilize this ground-breaking technology.
 To that end, Substrate 1.0-beta will be released under the Apache 2.0 license, a commonly found permissive license that makes no requirements over how our software is used, modified or distributed.